danielbrendel/dnyPortfolioApp/README.md

 <img src="https://img.shields.io/badge/nostalgic-Yes-green" alt="nostalgic-yes"/>

 ## Description
-This is my personal portfolio homepage designed as a [web desktop](https://en.wikipedia.org/wiki/Web_desktop).
+This is my personal portfolio application designed as a [web desktop](https://en.wikipedia.org/wiki/Web_desktop).
 Its GUI resembles old Windows versions for the maximum nostalgic experience.
 The project also features an applet system, so you can manage applets from web resources dynamically.

 ## Tech stack